sophia-nunez/guide-to-git/docs/advanced/pull-request.md

 ## Introduction

-A **pull request** is a way to ask that your branch be merged into another branch — typically `main`.
+A **pull request** is a way to ask that your branch or fork be merged into another — typically `main`.
 It’s commonly used in team projects where code is reviewed before it’s added to the main codebase.

 Pull requests show:
 - What files and lines of code were changed